-- 1. To request access to the FMA, log a case in the Partner Community.
-The FMA extends the License Management App, so be sure to install the LMA before requesting access to the FMA. - 2.
-To install the FMA, follow the instructions in your welcome email. - 3.
-Add the Feature Parameters tab to your default view.
-For details, see "Customize My Tabs" in the Salesforce Help. - 4.
-Update your page layout for licenses. - a.
-Navigate to a license record's detail page. - b.
+- To request access to the FMA, log a support case in the Salesforce Partner Community.
+For product, specify Partner Programs & Benefits.
+For topic, specify ISV Technology Request.
+The FMA extends the License Management App, so be sure to install the LMA before requesting access to the FMA.

+- 2. To install the FMA, follow the instructions in your welcome email.

+- 3. Add the Feature Parameters tab to your default view.
+For details, see Customize My Tabs in Salesforce Help.

+- 4. Update your page layout for licenses.

+- a.
+Navigate to a license record's detail page.

+- b.
 Click Edit Layout.

 - c.
 In the Related Lists section of the License Page Layout Editor, add these lists.

 - Feature Parameter Booleans

 - Feature Parameter Dates

 - Feature Parameter Integers

 - d.
 For each related list, add these columns.

 - Data Flow Direction

 - Feature Parameter Name

 - Full Name

 - Master Label

 - Value